seek-oss/braid-design-system/.changeset/green-scissors-move.md

 '@braid-design-system/docs-ui': minor
 ---

-Add `MenuButton` component to `docs-ui` package.
-This component is used to show and hide the Navigation Sidebar on mobile devices.
+Add `MenuButton` component used to show and hide the navigation sidebar on mobile devices.